-"Name\1" "Name\2" "Address\1" "Address\2"
+"Name_1" "Name_2" "Address_1" "Address_2"

-Dear "Greeting"
+Dear "Name_1"

-I am pleased to offer you casual employment as a pastoral Associate Grade<grade> at <name> Parish.
+I am pleased to offer you casual employment "Position" (<<Name of award and classification>>) at "Parish".

-The position attracts an hourly rate of "Rate\of\pay" and has no entitlement to paid Annual Leave or Personal/Carer's Leave.
-Other conditions of employment are as set out in the attached 'Conditions of Employment for Pastoral Associates 2011'.
+The position attracts an hourly rate of "Rate_of_pay" and has no entitlement to paid Annual Leave or Personal/Carer's Leave.
+Other conditions of employment are as set out in the attached 'Conditions of Employment for parish employees 2011'.

-The practice in the Archdiocese of Melbourne is to require you to have completed a National Police Record Check before commencing work.
+2 The practice in the Archdiocese of Melbourne is to require you to have completed a National Police Record Check for a parish employee, such as yourself, who occupies a position of leadership or handles assets, before commencing work.

-\This may not be possible in your case.
+This may not be possible in your case.
 Consequently, our offer of employment is conditional upon your declaring that you have not been charged with nor found guilty of any offence, which would be incompatible with your position of trust and responsibility and acknowledging that the employer relies on this declaration in offering employment.
 You will need to complete the attached statutory declaration and the fit2work form with identification before you commence employment.

-\\As one was completed for you within the past three years, you need only to complete the attached statutory declaration before you commence employment.
+As one was completed for you within the past three years, you need only to complete the attached statutory declaration before you commence employment.